 - empower small-scale producers in Questa and nearby communities

-- offer fresh, local produce and support our economy
+- offer fresh, local produce, support our economy and our health

-- provide a venue for small farms, gardens, and entrepreneurs
+- provide a venue for small farms, gardens, musicians and entrepreneurs

 - create a vibrant, seasonal, weekly event that enlivens community life

 We are a SNAP/EBT market (EBT machine on site), and we participate in double-up-food-bucks.
 Our market accepts WIC and the Senior Nutrition Program checks.
 Note: vendors must register with the State individually to accept these checks.

 Our market story

 The QFM originated as the Northern NM Growers and Makers Exchange (the 2016 market project of LEAP), which grew, too, from a five-week fall market in 2015.
 There’s a longer history of farmers markets in Questa in previous years; all of these inspired the inception of the QFM.

 This market serves agriculturalists in Questa and nearby communities, as well as supports economic development.
 It provides residents access to fresh, local produce and supports community activity, exchange and unity.
 It creates more options for farmers and gardeners by adding another day of the week that a farmers market functions in northern NM.

 The QFM is a regulated and authorized market able to accept SNAP/EBT benefits, participate in the Double-up Food Bucks program, as well as WIC and the Senior Nutrition Program.
 Our participation makes local produce available, and equitable for all community members, supporting the overall health of people, and place.
 Additionally, these benefit programs make small-scale local agriculture sustainable by assuring produce vendors a market base, and a level exchange.